olfuerniss/byrthdays/README.md

 ```

-I use the JSON output in my byrthdays widget for [Übersicht](http://tracesof.net/uebersicht/)  (not released yet).
+I use the JSON output in my [byrthdays widget](https://github.com/olfuerniss/byrthdays.widget) for [Übersicht](http://tracesof.net/uebersicht/).
 Could also be used in [Alfred](https://www.alfredapp.com/) workflows or menu bar apps like [BitBar](https://getbitbar.com/).